contiki-os/contiki/platform/stm32nucleo-spirit1/README.md

 5. Program the firmware on the STM32 Nucleo board.
 This can be done by copying the binary file on the USB mass storage that is automatically created when plugging the STM32 Nucleo board to the PC.
-On Linux machines the serial port device is located in /dev/ttyACMx (x depends on the PC).

 6. Reset the MCU by using the reset button on the STM32 Nucleo board